Justaus3r/ceg/README.rst

 License
 -------
-This project is distributed under "GNU General Public License v3.0",and can be distributed with its later versions.
+This project is distributed under "Apache NON-AI License, Version 2.0",and can be distributed with its later versions.

 .. _`Api documentation`: https://justaus3r.github.io/ceg/ceg.html
 .. _PYPI: https://pypi.org/project/ceg/